Law and Justice (Georgia)

 Law and Justice (კანონი და სამართალი) is a centre-right political party in Georgia.
 The party was formed in 2019 by Tako Charkviani with it joining the Strength is in Unity political coalition.
 However, the party decided to leave the alliance in the lead-up to the 2020 parliamentary election, with it instead becoming a part of Strategy Aghmashenebeli bloc.
-Law and Justice is not contesting the 2024 parliamentary election and is supporting Unity – National Movement.
+Law and Justice did not contest the 2024 parliamentary election and supported Unity – National Movement.

 History

 In late 2018, publicist Tako Charkviani announced that she was founding a new political party by the name Law and Justice.
 She announced the party would be cooperating with the Strength is in Unity coalition of whom she had been an active supporter in the 2018 presidential election.
 The party presentation was held on 10 March 2019.
 In July 2020, Law and Justice, along with New Georgia, decided to leave Strength is in Unity following the coalition's rejection of the prime ministerial candidacy of Giorgi Vashadze for the 2020 parliamentary election.
 Two parties subsequently formed their own electoral bloc Strategy Aghmashenebeli.
 Under the new temporary 1% electoral threshold, The coalition went on to win 4 seats in the election, with Law and Justice being allocated 1 seat, finishing in the 5th place.

 In the aftermath of the election, Strategy Aghmashenebeli joined all other political parties in refusing to recognize the electoral results after allegations of voter fraud surfaced, boycotting majoritarian runoffs and entering the parliament.
 On 19 April 2021, through the mediation of the president of the European Council Charles Michel, an agreement was reached between the opposition and Georgian Dream, however, Law and Justice decided against signing the agreement.
 The party finally entered the parliament on 30 May.

 Law and Justice took part in the 2021 local elections independently receiving 0.02% of the vote.
 In the 2024 parliamentary election, Charkviani is supporting Unity – National Movement, despite not running on its list.